ellenpham/API-Webserver-LocalTourBooking/docs/tasks_tracking.md

 - Create project management plan using Trello.
 - Brainstorm application ideas
 - Identify the problem and the reasons for solving the problem
-- Create a rough design of ERD.
+- Create a rough design of ERD (R6)
 - Write user stories
 - Write an outline of CRUD functionalities for each entity in the database
 - Write an outline API endpoints